The Spin-dependent Scattering of Boosted Dark Matter: Introduction

-Since WIMPs are heavy, they are estimated to be rotating around our galaxy at a non-relativistic velocity of several hundred kilometers per second, and with a minimum escape velocity $\upsilon_{\rm esc}\sim 544\rm km/s$.
+Since weakly interacting massive particles (WIMPs) are heavy, they are estimated to be rotating around our galaxy at a non-relativistic velocity of several hundred kilometers per second, and with a minimum escape velocity $\upsilon_{\rm esc}\sim 544\rm km/s$.
 Therefore non-relativistic expansions of the DM-nucleon scattering amplitude in powers of the DM-nucleon relative velocity are appropriate for evaluating the cross-section~\cite{DelNobile:2021icc}.
 Though the non-relativistic expansion or the effective field theory is reliable in dealing with WIMP scattering, the neglect of higher-order terms is problematic in some circumstances.
-For example, in a novel detection of sub-GeV dark matter, called cosmic ray dark matter (CRDM) ~\cite{Bringmann:2018cvk, Wang:2019jtk, Dent:2019krz,Feng:2021hyz}, this simple expansion is not reliable.
+For example, in a novel detection of sub-GeV dark matter, called cosmic ray dark matter (CRDM) ~\cite{Bringmann:2018cvk, Wang:2019jtk, Dent:2019krz, Feng:2021hyz,Bell:2021xff,Kolesova:2022kvq,Alvey:2022pad,Lei:2020mii}, this simple expansion is not reliable.
+This is because that the incident dark matter is boosted to be relativistic, and the momentum transfer $q$ is comparable to the DM mass in the sub-GeV region, thus the dropped higher-order terms could be significant~\cite{Chang:2009yt} in the DM-nuclei scattering.

 In this work, we focus on spin-dependent boosted dark matter scattering.
 We assume dark matter is a Majorana fermion for the sake of comparison.
 This is due to the fact that the Majorana-type DM always occurs in the most popular models of physics beyond the Standard Model, such as those featuring supersymmetry~\cite{Martin:1997ns} or extra dimensions~\cite{Csaki:2005vy}, {\em et. al.} It's worth noting that our calculation is not limited to Majorana DM, which can be easily extended to Dirac fermion or scalar DM.
-Previous calculations of spin-dependent WIMP scattering have started from WIMP-nucleon currents and used the nuclear-structure function to convert the result to the nucleus.
+Previous calculations of spin-dependent WIMP scattering have started from WIMP-nucleon currents and used the nuclear-structure function to convert the result to the nuclei.
 However, nuclear structure calculations can be improved with recent advances in nuclear interactions and computing capabilities.
 We can thus demonstrate the difference between the WIMP-nuclei scattering and boosted DM scattering on the target.
 Furthermore, we find another source of the momentum transfer effect in the contact interaction, where the finite size proton accounts for the momentum dependent behavior.